ktpolanski/dc6s/README.md

 # DC6S

-The repository houses an operational HCCS script that does 1/105 runs for me, DC6.
+The repository houses an operational CS script that does 1/89 SC and 1/105 HC runs for me, DC6.
 It's unlikely to do so for others out of the box, but that's the case with most CS scripts.
 Hopefully the simple syntax and heavy commenting make it easier to extract any desired information from the code.

 ## Setup